FINANCIAL AID RATE99%

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Valley City State University.
+The list of schools below have been selected by researching which schools offer similar programs to Valley City State University.

-- Mayville State University in Mayville, ND (51 miles away)
+- Mayville State University in Bismarck, ND (51 miles away)

-- Northern State University in Aberdeen, SD (104 miles away)
+- Northern State University in Sioux Falls, SD (104 miles away)

-- University of Minnesota - Morris in Morris, MN (133 miles away)
+- University of Minnesota - Morris in Duluth, MN (133 miles away)

 - Bemidji State University in Bemidji, MN (152 miles away)

-- Minot State University in Minot, ND (179 miles away)
+- Minot State University in Mayville, ND (179 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: